AndresBallares/study-group-app/README.md

 run npm install express to add it as a dependencies on package jason

-then I will open the app.js file and import the express library and since this is a function I will call it declare a PORT variable and assigne a port number '3000' create a .env file
+then I will open the app.js file and import the express library and since this is a function I will call it declare a PORT variable and assign a port number '3000' create a .env file
 MKDIR controllers and create a controllers.js file